lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 - Servers are overloaded at this time, deeply sorry for the slow download speeds.
 More servers are on their way! - Luna

+**Windows Users**
+- There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
+We are working on a fix.
+- There seems to be false positive from virus checkers, [this file](https://tea-cup.midori-ai.xyz/download/model_installer_windows.zip) is safe to download, [check here for the code](https://github.com/lunamidori5/Midori-AI/tree/master/other_files)
+- This seems to be a widely known bug with Google Chorme, Edge, and others, here are our [virus scans from a few websites](https://www.virustotal.com/gui/url/6d36b491ed76cc9f1e284b43fe7fcd4158696edb5730b614469bbdf6f1e616f0/details).
+We will try other ways of packing the files.

 {{% /notice %}}

 ## ----- Midori AI LocalAI Manager -----